bt-IRI/UEDP/Original File Conversions/2021 File Conversions/README.md

 # UEDP 2021 General Election Data Conversions
 ## Background:
 Like in previous general elections, Electoral Commission of Uganda (EC) uploaded PDF files describing polling station level results for the 2021 Presidential Election.
-The EC uploaded the station files as 146 separate PDFs and each describes a polling stations for a specific 'District' level administrative division.
+For detailed results across polling stations, the EC uploaded 146 separate PDFs containing station-level data across all 'District' level administrative divisions.
 In addition, the EC uploaded a separate list of nullified polling stations, as well as a separate summary with results totals for each district.
-Finally, the EC published registered-voter statistics for each polling station ahead of the general election.
+Finally, the EC published registered-voter counts for each polling station ahead of the general election.

 ## Contents:
 The UEDP team converted all of the EC's 2021 General Election PDF publications into machine-readable '.csv' files.
 Our (zipped) machine-readable conversions of these documents are provided via the links below.
 In addition, the UEDP team has provided our code to download and convert all of the 2021 EC PDFs into these '.csv' conversion files.